-The Fair Trade Development Premium for hired labour producer companies is recommended to be between 7 - 10% of non-management labour costs2, depending on the potential social impact of the Fair Trade Premium and the expected additional Fair Trade Development contribution paid directly by the Fair Trade producer company.
+The Fair Trade Development Premium for hired labour producer companies is recommended to be between 7 -10% of non-management labour costs2, depending on the potential social impact of the Fair Trade Premium and the expected additional Fair Trade Development contribution paid directly by the Fair Trade producer company.

 Premium Fund money must be administered transparently; the targeted beneficiaries of Fair Trade (farmers, workers or their communities) decide on the use of this money, possibly with some initial assistance by the organising company and / or the buyer.
 The Fair Trade Development Premium is restricted in use.
 It may only be used for agreed social or environmental community and development projects or paid as additional income to smallholder producers, organised producer group may also decide to use it for business investments.
-The Fair Trade buyer can request annual summary reports on use of Fair Trade Development Premium Funds from the
+The Fair Trade buyer can request annual summary reports on use of Fair Trade Development Premium Funds from the Fair for Life producer operation. (>> see requirements for Fair Trade producer companies in Module 2 for hired labour situations and in Module 3 for producer groups for further details).

 2 Annual non-management labour costs: The total amount charged to the profit and loss account of the company as wages of workers up to and including supervisory grade - this includes overtimes wages.
 Calculation of Premium: annual labour costs / annual production in kg x 10%.
-Example: 70'000\$ labour costs, annual production 80 tons \rightarrow Premium is 70.000 / 80.000 x 0.10 = 0.057 \$ / kg
+Example: 70'000\$ labour costs, annual production 80 tons → Premium is 70.000 / 80.000 x 0.10 = 0.057 \$ / kg